Do you have any queries about Smart Invest? If you don’t find the answers below, you’re welcome to contact us.

 - Income payment(s) will only be paid out to a client’s bank account if the investment transactions (e.g. debit orders and deposits) used to purchase units have been cleared by the payment(s) will automatically be reinvested.

-- Debit orders will automatically be cancelled if funds are returned from the bank after 3 consecutive occasions.
-If a debit order or direct debit is returned by the bank due to insufficient funds being available or for any other reason, the units purchased for that transaction will be reversed (at no cost to the client) and the client’s unit trust account will be debited with the units allocated.
-The client will be liable for any bank charges incurred as a result of a direct debit or monthly debit order being rejected by the bank.
+The only fee in this category that you could potentially pay with Smart Invest is if a debit order or direct debit is returned by your bank due to insufficient funds being available in your bank account.
+In other words, you will be liable for any bank charges incurred as a result of a direct debit or monthly debit order being rejected by your bank.

 Factors and cut-off times for making transactions

 Please make sure you send us your completed instruction (including supporting documents) before the transaction cut-off time.
 The SA business day transaction cut-off times for our funds are:

 13:00 for money market funds